pepa65/bulletin/README.md

 `display_hdmi_rotate 3`

 Rotate display 90 degrees counter-clockwise with '3' ('1' is clockwise).

+If there is overscan (content not aligning well with screen edges), the `setoverscan` tool can be used from https://github.com/pepa65/setoverscan

 ### Autostart
 The file `autostart` for the lxsession autostart file needs to be put in place: